Birds Like Us

-Birds Like Us (Ptice kao mi; Kuşlar Bizim Gibi) is a 2017 computer animated film directed by Faruk Šabanović and Amela Ćuhara.
-The film is an animated free adaption of the Attar of Nishapur poem, "The Conference of the Birds".
+Birds Like Us (Ptice kao mi; Kuşlar Bizim Gibi) is a 2017 animated fantasy adventure film directed by Faruk Šabanović and Amela Ćuhara.
+The film is an animated free adaptation of the Attar of Nishapur poem, "The Conference of the Birds".
 It features the Peter Gabriel song "Everybird", which was composed for the film and also appears on the album "Rated PG".